 them until my dear hubby talked me into giving them another try.
 Now, I can't go without them.

 The game itself wasn't very exciting to me.
 I guess I was still a little bitter after my

-yellow are their colors.
+yellow is their colors.
 That's right.
 The Green Bay Packers!
 They were so close and it seemed like

 they just gave up that last game.
 Oh well, there's always next year.